MKortmann/storefront-backend/README.md

 You will also need to install the [Node.js](https://nodejs.org/en) that comes with the npm (Node Package Manager).

+2. **Start the Docker Engine**

-### Clone the project repository
+3. **Clone the project repository**

-Install the dependencies and start the back-end server
+4. **Install the dependencies**

 ```
 npm install
 ```

-> Rename the **.env copy file to .env**.
+5. Rename the **.env copy file to .env**.
 This file contains the environment variables

+   > As you can see, in this file we define the RESTful API port, the host machine port to connect to the container _5433_, the databases, bcrypt password, and so on. _In fact, I must never put this in the GitHub Repository, but it is just for learn purpose._

-### Start Server & Database
+6. **Start RESTful Server & Database**

 - Makes sure the docker engine is running.
 For that, just start the docker service.